In the 13th century, Pope Gregory XII resigned during the Western Schism.

-As an opportunity to revitalize the face of Catholicism is now apparent, it is unclear which direction the
+As an opportunity to revitalize the face of Catholicism is now apparent, it is unclear which direction the Vatican will move.

 The next election could signify a more tolerant stance on issues like sexuality and procreation for members of the priesthood.
 Or it could continue to uphold secular standards while averting a real chance for change.